Calendar of Events

 7 – Saturday

-10a Language Hoax Discussion.
-We will be reading The Language Hoax: Why the World Looks the Same in Any Language by John McWhorter, one chapter per week.
+10a How You Say It Discussion.
+We will be reading How You Say It: Why We Judge Others by the Way They Talk – and the Costs of This Hidden Bias by Katherine D. Kinzler, one chapter per week.
 Come to the discussion with your questions and observations.
-Join us for one, a few, or all meetings.
-This week we’re reading Chapter 5: What’s the World View from English?
+This is pretty low-key, expect to learn something and to have fun.
+Join us for one, a few, or all chapters.
+This week we’re reading Chapter 3: How Language Divides Us.
 This is a Zoom event.
 The login details are listed on Meetup.
 Hosted by Pia Smith.
 PC (RSE Sa)

 6p Online Board Games.
 Come explore some board games that can be played on the Web.
 If you’re new, please create a (free) account at boardgamearena.com and follow the setup instructions.
 We’ll meet online with Zoom to establish voice contact, and then we’ll decide on a game to try out.
 RSVP on the Meetup calendar, if possible, otherwise contact Karl Heuer at puzzles/a/t/sfmensa.org or (650) 648-3594.
 PC, NMPCW, ACW (RSE 1 Sa, 3 M)